clajiness/qbop/README.md

 9. `qbit_pass:` Your qBittorrent password

 Next, you must start the script.
 You can manually start it, if you wish, with `ruby qbop.rb`.
 I'd recommend setting it up to start on boot, though.
 I've included an example systemd service file for those on Linux.

-> [!WARNING]
-> Needless to say, I'm not responsible for what you use this script for.